 For more information, see the graduate program Academic Guide.

 Applications are welcome from students with diverse academic backgrounds.
-Students with strong academic preparation in the biological/medical sciences, quantitative analysis, or population health related social sciences are strongly encouraged to apply.
-Historically, many applicants who have succeeded in our program have come to the program with backgrounds in fields as diverse as microbiology, genetics, nutritional sciences, medicine, nursing, pharmacy, veterinary medicine, environmental sciences, political sciences, business, sociology, education, engineering, psychology, economics, and actuarial science.
-The admissions committee considers many aspects of the application including grades, GRE scores, recommendation letters, statement of purpose, and prior research and/or professional experience.
-Minimum requirements are:
+Students with strong academic preparation in the biological/medical sciences, quantitative analysis, and/or population health related social sciences are strongly encouraged to apply.
+Historically, many applicants who have succeeded in our program have come to the program with backgrounds in fields as diverse as microbiology, genetics, nutritional sciences, medicine, nursing, pharmacy, veterinary medicine, environmental sciences, political sciences, business, sociology, education, engineering, psychology, and economics.

 Upon entry to the graduate programs, students are matched with a faculty advisor.
 Faculty advisors helps students hone their interests, assists with identifying research projects, provide support for career development, and link students to the greater campus community.
-Students have the benefit of daily dialogues and personalized training from faculty members.
+Students have the benefit of regular dialogues with faculty members.
 Seminars and integrated discussion groups allow for increased interaction with core faculty and community lecturers.
 Finally, the work of students is valued as evidenced by their entries in the annual department poster session, participation in public health symposia, authorship of publications, and involvement in community/research projects.

 For more information: Population Health Graduate Program, 740 WARF Building, 610 North Walnut Street, Madison, WI 53726; 608-263-1626; fax 608-263-2820; email@example.com; www.pophealth.wisc.edu.